npm/rfcs/accepted/0000-debug-command.md

 ## Implementation

+When applicable an `npm debug` command should be as consistent as possible with existing commands like `npm run`, `npm exec` or `npm test` in terms of

+- naming of arguments the commands share,
+- script or package selection,
+- current working directory
+- etc.

-In general the `npm debug` command should be as consistent as possible with existing commands like `npm run` or `npm test` in terms of shared arguments, script or package selection, current working directory etc. *where applicable*.
-For example, to remain consistent with `npm run` the new command's `argv` MAY be separated from the debugged script's `script-argv` using `' -- '` (dashes enclosed in spaces).
+For example, it may share a similar synopsis like `npm exec`.
+Further to remain consistent the new command's `argv` MAY be separated from the debugged script's `script-argv` using `' -- '` (dashes enclosed in spaces).

+### Expected Behavior

-The command launches a debug session but halts debugging until a remote debugger connects, similar to `node --inspect-brk`.
+An `npm debug` command is supposed to launch a debug session which halts debugging until a remote debugger connects.
+It may call `node --inspect-brk` internally.

-When being issued in a package directory subsequent commands should apply the given steps in the given order and *first-match-only*:
+Subject to discussion, the following algorithms are being proposed when `npm debug` is *issued within a package directory*.
+Each step is supposed to be applied in the order given.

 *Algorithm 1*